paqtcom/graphite-design-system-site/src/components/tag.md

 [[toc]]

-Tags are used as labels to organize things or to indicate a selection.
+<p class="intro">Tags are used as labels to organize things or to indicate a selection.</p>

 <div class="example-block">
   <gr-tag type="primary">Primary</gr-tag>